NullArray/DorkNet/README.md

 DorkNet can take a single dork or a list of dorks as arguments.
 After the proper command line arguments have been passed, the script will use Selenium and Geckodriver to find the results we want and save them to a textfile for further processing with SQLmap or similar utilities.

+### Note
+I have included the ability to proxy the connection of the web driver if desired.
+Simply provide the proxy IP and PORT when the dialog comes up.

 ## Usage

 ```